turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/Working with Links/What Are the Different Target Attribute Types, and How Do They Work?.md

 ---
-title: What are the Different Target Attribute Types, and How Do They Work?
+title: "What are the Different Target Attribute Types, and How Do They Work?"
 draft: false
 tags:
-  - html
+  -
 ---
  You may have encountered the `target` attribute on anchor (`<a>`) elements or links.
 This important attribute specifies where the browser should open the URL associated with the anchor element.
 There are several possible values for this attribute, each serving a unique purpose.
 Note that each value is preceded by an underscore (`_`).